 A conservation scientist is someone who manages the overall land quality of forests, parks, rangelands, and other natural resources.
 They work with landowners and all levels of government to devise ways to use and improve the land while safeguarding the environment.
 They advise farmers, farm managers, and ranchers on how they can improve their land for agricultural purposes and to help control erosion.

 Would you make a good conservation scientist?
-Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the free career test

 Conservation scientists are usually involved in the following:

 Many conservation scientists supervise forest and conservation workers and technicians, directing their work and evaluating their progress.
 They must give clear instructions to forest and conservation workers and technicians, who typically do the labour necessary for proper forest maintenance.
 They evaluate data on forest and soil quality, assessing damage to trees and forest lands caused by fires and logging activities.
 Conservation scientists often walk long distances in steep and wooded areas.
 They work in all kinds of weather, including extreme heat and cold.

 Conservation scientists use a number of tools to perform their jobs.
 They use clinometers to measure the heights of trees, diameter tapes to measure a tree’s circumference, and increment borers and bark gauges to measure the growth of trees so that timber volumes can be computed and growth rates estimated.
 In addition, they often use remote sensing (aerial photographs and other imagery taken from airplanes and satellites) and geographic information systems (GIS) data to map large forest or range areas and to detect widespread trends of forest and land use.
 They make extensive use of hand-held computers and global positioning systems (GPS) to study these maps.